niolabs/docs/docs/installation/windows.md

 ---

 The next window in the setup process asks for your Pubkeeper host and token.
-To find this within the nio System Designer, click your system's name on the left hand side of the System Designer and then click **edit** in the toolbar.
-This will bring up the edit system modal window.
-Copy and paste your Pubkeeper configuration from that window into the installer window.
+You will be prompted for you Pubkeeper credentials.
+Obtain your Pubkeeper hostname and token from the [System Designer](http://designer.n.io) in the edit modal for your system as explained [here](/running-nio/in-the-cloud.md#pk-credentials).

 ---